 The Theological Wordbook of the Old Testament says that the basic concept of the Hebrew root of raqiva is “stamping, as with the foot, and what results.”
 Thus, raqiva referred to broad plates, beaten out.
 We certainly see this when the Septuagint, the Greek translation of the Old Testament, translated raqiva as stereōma, a solid supporting structure.
-The Brown-Driver-Briggs Hebrew-English Lexicon gives one of the two definitions of raqiva as “the vault of heaven, or ‘firmament,’ regarded by the Hebrews as solid, and supporting ‘waters’ above it.”
-The Holladay Hebrew-English Lexicon says that raqiva refers to a beaten metal “plate, firmament (i.e. vault of heaven, understood as a solid dome).”
+The Brown-Driver-Briggs Hebrew and English Lexicon gives one of the two definitions of raqiva as “the vault of heaven, or ‘firmament,’ regarded by the Hebrews as solid, and supporting ‘waters’ above it.”
+The Holladay Hebrew and Aramaic Lexicon says that raqiva refers to a beaten metal “plate, firmament (i.e. vault of heaven, understood as a solid dome).”

 The important point for understanding Ezekiel is that the raqiva, the “firmament,” was not thought to be an empty expanse of air, like we moderns might imagine.
 Even as an “expanse,” it was a hard surface that extended out into the distance.
 Ezekiel used raqiva as a hard surface, but as the hard platform that was above the cherubim and upon which God’s throne was placed.